 Towards the end of last year (2015), I felt another itch.
 I wanted a dalliance with another major U.S. city.
 Since it is usually within my nature to buck convention, I decided on Chicago.
 After all, doesn’t everyone flock to Cook County in December for the lake effect chill?
 Actually, about 90,000 people did descend upon the Midwest over the holidays.
 (Much to the chagrin of this New Yorker, who was hoping to avoid as much human interaction as possible).

-Chicago mounted their first ever New Year’s eve event called “Chi-Town Rising”, http://chi-townrising.com , their own version of the Times Square ball drop.
-Set along the Chicago river between Michigan Avenue and Columbus Drive (which they dubbed “Broadcast Boulevard” for the night) It was nationally televised and hosted by Mario Lopez, featured live performances, and a 70 foot illuminated star plastered on the side Wacker Drive’s Hyatt Regency.
+Chicago mounted their first ever New Year’s Eve event called “Chi-Town Rising” their own version of the Times Square ball drop.
+Set along the Chicago River between Michigan Avenue and Columbus Drive (which they dubbed “Broadcast Boulevard” for the night) It was nationally televised and hosted by Mario Lopez, The event featured live performances, and a 70 foot illuminated star plastered on the side Wacker Drive’s Hyatt Regency.
 As the countdown approached midnight, it rose to the top of the hotel and triggered an impressive fireworks display.
-To contrast the incandescence, Chicagoans are still saddled with Rahm Emanuel (though not be outdone by limp mayoral leadership, New Yorkers have the misfortune of another year with their own fallen star, Bill De Blasio.)

 For years, a rivalry between New York and Chicago has existed, dating back to 1893 when the bid to host the World’s Columbian Exposition (or World’s Fair) went to Chicago.
-Manhattanites were miffed.
-Much later, New Yorker magazine journalist A.J.
+New Yorkers were miffed.
+Much later, magazine journalist A.J.
 Liebling-after living in Chicago for one year- slammed the Industrial town, dubbing it “the Second City’ in his 1952 book of the same name.
 Chicagoans didn’t take that sitting down.

 There is little doubt that a rivalry exists today.
-We New Yorkers are always flexing our muscles, bragging about how great Gotham is and comparing our brawn against the perceived inferiorities of other places.
+We New Yorkers are always flexing our muscles, bragging about how great Gotham is and comparing our brawn against the perceived inferiority of other places.
 But let’s not be too shortsighted.
-This may come as a shock to many, but there is life outside of Jay Z’s Manhattan where the “streets will make you feel brand new”.
-I don’t disagree, but those same streets will also spin you into an unbridled Tourette’s patient, especially when you’re trying to travel quickly from point A to point B.
+This may come as a shock to many, but there is life outside of Jay-Z’s world where the “streets will make you feel brand new”.
+I don’t disagree, but those same streets will also spin you into an anger ball, especially when you’re trying to travel quickly from point A to point B.